openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 CRC is calculated based on `x7+x3+1` polynomial function.
 CRC will calculated on Command opcode and argument field value.

-The uDMA SDIO sends a stop command to communicate end of command transfer to the external device.
-Below is the format of end of command.
+The uDMA SDIO sends the stop command after sending all the data blocks for multi block transfer.
+The stop command has fixed command opcode value of 6 and command argument value of 0.
+Stop command packet is automatically created by SDIO and is transparent to users.
+The uDMA SDIO reads BLOCK_NUM bit DATA_SETUP CSR to determine the number of blocks to be transferred.
+In case of multi block transfer,  BLOCK_NUM bit DATA_SETUP CSR must be non zero.
+The stop command will be sent in below sequence: -

 +--------------+-----------+------------------+----------------+------------------+-------+---------+
 | Bit position | 47        | 46               | [45:40]        | [39:8]           | [7:1] | 0       |